Lux-Robotics/Iris/README.md

 - Detection of Apriltags
 - Tag pose estimation
-- Live preview for detections
+- Logging and Live preview using Foxglove
 - Modular structure to allow for swapping pipeline components
 - Highly configurable
 - Benchmark mode for evaluating performance